PreRix/Data-Science-Project---Group-16/README.md

 ### Who we are

-We are a group of four students from the Christian-Albrechts-University to Kiel (CAU) studiying computer science and business science.
+We are a group of four students from the Christian-Albrechts-University to Kiel (CAU) studying computer science and business science.
 This project is assigned to the Data-Science-Project which is taking place between the fifth and sixth semester (Feb 23 - Mar 20, 2026).

 We had to find a topic which is interesting to us and perform data science on it: